sabhyamittal/ds_test/notes.md

 ```
 </details>

+#### The subset-sum problem

-THE SUBSET SUM PROBLEM:to find the subset of given set whose sum is equal to given number.
+to find the subset of given set whose sum is equal to given number.

 ### CODE IN C
 <details>